lucasdcoutinh0/ethers-demo/README.md

 -> Other Informations:
 <br/>
-    - If you want to do login just go to the create account page coppy the hash generated and past on the if inside the App.js file
+    - If you want to do login just go to the create account page, coppy the hash generated and past on the if inside the App.js file